Joe Biden Talks Trump Foreign Policy And Importance Of NATO

 — Reuters Top News (@Reuters) February 17, 2019

-Notably, the Trump administration withdrew the United States from United Nations’ Human Rights Council, citing bias against Israel.
+Notably, the Trump administration withdrew the United States from the United Nations’ Human Rights Council, citing bias against Israel.
 The president has also criticized NATO and its member countries on multiple occasions.

-But according to Joe Biden — who is reportedly eyeing a 2020 run for the White House, but still hasn’t made a final decision — the United States needs to reclaim its role of global leader and go back to cooperating with international allies.
+But according to Joe Biden — who is reportedly eyeing a 2020 run for the White House, but still hasn’t made a final decision — the United States needs to reclaim its role as global leader and go back to cooperating with international allies.
 Biden explicitly praised NATO, in what seemed like another thinly-veiled dig at Trump, calling it the “most significant military alliance in the world.”

 “I think it is the basis upon which we have been able to keep peace and stability for the past 70 years.
 It is the heart of our collective security,” the former vice president said.